peetersthomas9/ML_CS_project2/README.md

 Both the classify.ipynb and run.py will reproduce BERT sumbissions.
 The fine-tuned BERT models have all been uploaded to my huggingface account (mollypak) and are publically available.
 In order to test the different modes, the path must be changed in the "pipeline" function.
 The four paths are:

-a)mollypak/cardiff-num (the best one and default), Cardiff roBERTa base
+a)mollypak/cardiff-num (the best one and default), Cardiff roBERTa base (LABEL_0,LABEL_2)

-b)mollypak/cardiff-xlm-roberta-base - Cardiff XLM roBERTa
+b)mollypak/cardiff-xlm-roberta-base - Cardiff XLM roBERTa (LABEL_0,LABEL_2)

-c)mollypak/roberta-base
+c)mollypak/roberta-base (LABEL_0,LABEL_2)

-d)mollypak/bert-multilingual-base
+d)mollypak/bert-multilingual-base (LABEL_0,LABEL_1)

+The number at the end are the labels neeed for classification

-Please not you will need the newest version of the "transformers" package to run the run.py file
+Please not you will need the newest version of the "transformers" package to run the run.py file.
+A jupyter notebook was also included to run on google colab if your pc is having troubles with the transformers version

 Special thanks to the following tutorial for how to parallelize data on TPUs https://colab.research.google.com/drive/1dVEfoxGvMAKd0GLnrUJSHZycGtyKt9mr#scrollTo=FyTR9V5jJWcS